-If you’re a serious gearhead that likes to get the best performance from your vehicle, there’s a good chance that you already know about the best wideband gauges, also known as AFR gauge or Lambda gauge, but with them being able to tell you so much about your engine’s performance, I personally think all vehicles should have them fitted!
+If you’re a serious gearhead that likes to get the best performance from your vehicle, there’s a good chance that you already know about the best wideband gauges.
+Also known as an AFR gauge or Lambda gauge, they’re able to tell you so much about your engine’s performance.
+I personally think all vehicles should have them fitted!

 You’re only going to fit a wideband oxygen sensor and gauge if you’re intending on tuning your engine.
-Although ‘tuning’ could be anything from serious modifications to optimizing the fueling for economy, but modifying your cars fueling strategy takes some serious hardware and know-how, unless you’re driving an old classic with a carburetor.
+‘Tuning’ could be anything from serious modifications to optimizing the fueling for the economy.
+Modifying your cars’ fueling strategy takes some serious hardware and know-how unless you’re driving an old classic with a carburetor.

 The Job of a Wideband Gauge